seL4/camkes-tool/docs/index.md

 ### Dependencies

-To work with any of the CAmkES tools you will need some extra software installed.
-It is assumed you are operating on a Linux host.
-Although an attempt has been made to implement functionality in an OS-independent way you may find extra dependencies or undocumented portability issues if you are running another OS.
+Please see [the docsite](https://docs.sel4.systems/HostDependencies) for information about dependencies.

 To check you have the appropriate dependencies installed:

 ```bash
 ./tools/check_deps.py